rpcavaco/disruptivego04/PITCHME.md

 - Go
 - fasthttp library from Aliaksandr Valialkin
+- radix.v2 or other Redis Go Client
 - Redis, an in-memory datastructure store to use as our REST API backend

+<small>We can use a a Redis cloud server - like the ones available from [Redis Labs](https://redislabs.com/)</small>

 ---